Demand healthy for Royal Mail selloff, UK minister says

 The CWU rejected an 8.6 percent pay rise from Royal Mail in July, saying it was unhappy with changes to pensions schemes and warning that industrial action was inevitable.

-He also saw little likelihood that criticism of the privatization from the opposition Labor party would make investors doubtful over long term plans to sell all the government's stake in Royal Mail.
+He also saw little likelihood that criticism of the privatisation from the opposition Labour party would make investors doubtful over long term plans to sell all the government's stake in Royal Mail.

-"The most significant thing about Labor's position is that they're not committing to what the union want, which is to renationalize.
+"The most significant thing about Labour's position is that they're not committing to what the union want, which is to renationalise.
 I think investors will take careful note of that," he said.

 (Editing by John Stonestreet)